All Episodes

 Well, I've noticed the whole situation in the West has really been pretty dramatic lately because humans are getting deeper into wilderness areas where they were not before.

-So you have joggers being attacked, hunters being attacked, and it's mainly because man is the encroacher there.
+So you have joggers being attacked, hunters being attacked.

 It's not the mountain lions are coming out.

-building houses on the edges of wetlands and different things like that.
+It's that we're going deeper into wilderness areas that we weren't building houses on the edges of wetlands and different things like that.

-So in other words you think it may be us, it may be environmental, but it's not the
+Well, so in other words, you think it may be us, it may be environmental, but it's not the animals suddenly turning against their owners.

-animals suddenly turning against their owners, cats are not going to be leaping on old ladies
+Cats are not going to be leaping on old ladies' faces or anything.

-No I think people forget.
+No, I think people forget.

-I mean I remember during the mid 70's where there was quite a few different people looking
+I mean, I remember during the mid-70s where there was quite a few different people looking at different animal attacks and relating them to actually the phases of the moon.

-have a big solar eclipse tomorrow and a new moon so maybe we'll have more animal attacks
+And we have a big solar eclipse tomorrow and, you know, a new moon, so maybe we'll have more animal attacks if you believe in that theory.

-But these kinds of things have been happening for years and years and years.
+But, you know, these kinds of things have been happening for years and years and years.

-my god this is all new and maybe that's not quite exactly what's going on.
+And maybe that's not quite exactly what's going on.

-Bigfoot is one of my all time favorite topics.
+Bigfoot is one of my all-time favorite topics.

 Lauren, in your professional opinion, is Bigfoot real or the figment of our overactive imaginations?